th-blitz/NeetCode-150/README.md

 Instructions to setup the docker image.

-step 1 -> Make sure to run all commands from the project root directory. step 2 -> build and setup the leetcode docker image.
-(Envs/leetcode.Dockerfile) step 3 -> run a docker container from the leetcode image. step 4 -> Open a interactive terminal from the running container. step 5 -> Run any files from the terminal. step 6 -> follow the same steps from 3 to re-run containers.
+1. -> Make sure to run all commands from the project root directory.
+2. -> build and setup the leetcode docker image.
+(Envs/leetcode.Dockerfile)
+3. -> run a docker container from the leetcode image.
+4. -> Open a interactive terminal from the running container.
+5. -> Run any files from the terminal.
+6. -> follow the same steps from 3 to re-run containers.

 1. Make sure to run all the commands from the project root directory.